sporto/elm-tutorial/fetching_resources/fetching_perks.md

 ## Main Actions

-__src/Actions.elm__ needs to include actions for perks and perksPlayers:
+The main actions need to include actions for perks and perksPlayers.
+In __src/Actions.elm__ add:

 ```elm
 ...